goToMain/libosdp/README.md

 `sample/* for a quick lookup on how to consume this library and structure your application.

-You can als read the [API documentation][26] for a comprehensive list of APIs that are exposed by libosdp.
+You can also read the [API documentation][26] for a comprehensive list of APIs that are exposed by libosdp.

 ```sh